AUTOMATIC1111/stable-diffusion-webui/DIFFUSERS.md

 ## Issues

-- seed vs batch size?
+- default model download ckpt vs hfhub?
+- new dependency hell (not diffuser related)?
+- extra networks ui auto-hide and transitions

 ## Notes for HF

 - removed `quicksettings` alternative completely
 - added simple model downloader in ui: *tabs -> models -> huggingface*
+- attempting to download gated model without access token results in model/refs/commits not found instead of access denied
+  this is not very user friendly, it should be handled in the code
 - redone **textual inversion** support, core is now in `modules/textual_inversion/textual_inversion.py:load_diffusers_embedding()`
   the point is that sdnext pre-loads all compatible embeddings on model load so they are available in prompt context
+- redone **lora** support, core is now in `modules/lora_diffusers.py`
 - added support for diffuser models in **safetensors/ckpt** format
-  btw, when i use: `diffusers.StableDiffusionPipeline.from_ckpt`
+- when i use `diffusers.StableDiffusionPipeline.from_ckpt`
   first time it downloads something - what is that?
   > Downloading (…)lve/main/config.json: 4.55k
   > Downloading pytorch_model.bin: 1.22G
-  and in general, loading safetensors model is quite slow, is that expected?
+- loading safetensors model is very slow
-  for example, 2sec vs 18sec
+  for example, 2sec without diffusers and 16sec with diffusers
 - in `modules/modelloader.py:download_diffusers_model()` i get unknown property for `hf.model_info(hub_id).cardData`
   can you double-check if this is linter issue or actual problem?
-- redone **lora** support, core is now in `modules/lora_diffusers.py`
 - question on `pipe.load_lora_weights`
   does it support loading multiple loras? i don't see any notes on that in docs also, lora strength is specified using `cross_attention_kwargs={"scale": x}` during pipeline execution
   which means if there are multiple loras, they all have the same strength?
+- **deepfloyd** failures:
+  > /home/disty/Apps/automatic/venv/lib/python3.10/site-packages/diffusers/configuration_utils.py:138 in __getattr__
+  > AttributeError: 'DDPMScheduler' object has no attribute 'name
+- question how do diffusers handle standard 75 token limit for sd?
+- diffusers `convert_from_ckpt.py` uses fixed `print` statements so its not possible to control its output to console
+  it should use `logging` instead. in general, using `print` is bad idea
+  for example, it very annoyingly logs this every time `StableDiffusionPipeline.from_ckpt` is used:
+  > global_step key not found in model
+  > Checkpoint /home/vlado/dev/automatic/models/Stable-diffusion/best/absolutereality_v1.safetensors has both EMA and non-EMA weights.
+  > In this conversion only the EMA weights are extracted.
+If you want to instead extract the non-EMA weights (useful to continue fine-tuning), please make sure to remove the `--extract_ema` flag.

+## Update

+- sortable models table in downloader ui
+- recommended scheduler: `deis`
+- `channels_last` and `cudnn_benchmark` now apply to diffusers
+- new settings section for diffusers fine-tuning